HassanAli381/HassanAli381/README.md

 - 👀 I’m interested in Software Engineering and Competitive Programming
-- 🌱 I’m Studying Computer Engineering Focusing on Computer Software
+- 🌱 I’m a Computer Engineering Graduate.
 - 💞️ I’m extremely curious about learning new things and discovering the technology.
 - 🌍 Some Information About me :
 -     Ready to learn any technology related to Software Engineering when it demands